 July 30 , 2020

-Dr. Manijeh Motaghy – Founder of Perfectly Here and Mindful Business Institute.
-Affiliate MARC UCLA Teacher, Doctor of Psychology in Management Consulting.
-Member of International Mindfulness Teachers Association.
+By Dr. Manijeh Motaghy – Founder of Perfectly Here and Mindful Business Institute.
+Affiliate MARC UCLA Mindfulness Teacher, Doctor of Psychology in Management Consulting and Member of International Mindfulness Teachers Association.

 So many great ideas and Mindfulness practices have organically emerged through the Beyond Mindfulness course I’ve been teaching from the Buddha Nature, Human Nature book by Ajahn Sucitto.
 Ajahn Sucitto, generously, offers a plethora of advice, data and knowledge about where and how this whole system that we live by began, how it has evolved into careless attention and how careful / Mindful attention can change things for us.
 As a result we’ve dived in more deeply, looking at the direction we, humans, have taken in the past century and the steps that lead into the future.
 We’ve come to see the results of our collective actions and they are dismal.